Welcome to the Geosciences Department!

 Geoscience majors and employment

 Recession?
 Geoscientist are in demand!
-According to the U.S. Department of Labor 2010-2011 Occupational Outlook Handbook, "Employment of geoscientists and hydrologists is expected to grow faster than the average for all occupations" over the next 8 years.
-In 2010, the average salary for Geoscientists with 0-2 years experience (entry-level) was $93,000 (The American Association of Petroleum Geologists).
+According to the U.S. Department of Labor 2010–2011 Occupational Outlook Handbook, "Employment of geoscientists and hydrologists is expected to grow faster than the average for all occupations" over the next eight years.
+In 2010, the average salary for geoscientists with 0–2 years experience (entry-level) was $93,000."
+(American Association of Petroleum Geologists).

 Click here to see additional new and exciting Geosciences News!
 Here are a few items:

 - Candace Wygel did summer research on lithium mineral geochemistry at the American Museum of Natural History in NYC.

 - Emma McCully and Melanie Feen researched marine carbon cycling at Skidmore with Meg Estapa, and Matt Kilgore worked on Devonian stratigraphy with Prof. Lindemann.